KleberPF/OpenAim/README.md

 # OpenAim

 OpenAim is a small aim trainer made from scratch in C++, using OpenGL as the rendering backend.
+This branch is very much still WIP.

 ## Building on Linux